oznogon/gattaibushido-public/rules/04_advanced_play.md

 **Coach:** Once the appropriate escalation stage is reached, Coach can initiate at any time during a Throwdown involving a Threat that has the BGM Power.
 This also uses the "Let's Rumble!" main action.

 **In either case**, once the Rumble has been initiated, the Throwdown is officially over.
 Immediately resolve it with the highest card on the Pile determining the victor as usual.
-Then discard the play pile, but ***leave existing Stashes as they are!*** Now begin Step 2.
+Then discard the play pile, but ***leave existing Caches as they are!*** Now begin Step 2.

 #### From Outside a Throwdown